-In LuaTeX the \noligs and \nokerns primitives suppress these features but in LuaMetaTeX these primitives are gone.
+In Lua $T_EX$ the \noligs and \nokerns primitives suppress these features but in LuaMeta $T_EX$ these primitives are gone.
 They are replace by a more generic control primitive \glyphoptions.
+This numerical parameter is a bitset with the following fields:

 &lt;sup>3 Contrary to LuaTEX this is now a number so you need to use \number or \the.
 The same is true for some other numbers and dimensions that for some reason ended up in the serializer that produced a sequence of tokens.